SAFEGUARDING

 I have a disability – Is there somewhere safe for me to view the match?

-Match Day Lounge: The Eddie Gray Suite is an exclusive facility located in the North West Corner offering a range of refreshments.
-Access to the Eddie Gray Suite is restricted to disabled supporters and their personal assistants only due to limited capacity.
+Match Day Lounge: The Nicky Chapman Lounge is a facility located in the North West Corner offering a range of refreshments.
+To access the Nicky Chapman Lounge you must be a ticket holder accessing the stadium via the Ground Tunnel Entrance.
 No additional family members will be admitted.
-Toilets are operated with radar keys, which are available from designated stewards.
+Toilets are operated with radar keys, which are available from designated stewards and Wellbeing Officers (maroon Hi-Viz).

 Headsets: Headsets for visually impaired supporters are available on a pre-booking basis by contacting our Disability Liaison Officer on 0113 367 6178 or email disabledinfo@leedsunited.com .
 To utilise a headset, a deposit of £20 is required.
 All headsets must be returned to the West Stand Security Office immediately after the game.
 The deposit will be refunded upon receipt of the headset.
 Any headsets not returned will be charged the full cost of replacing the headset and unit.